 Your doctor can identify a bunion by examining your foot.
-After the physical exam, an X-ray of your foot can help your doctor identify the cause of the bunion and rate its severity.
+After the physical exam, an X-ray of your foot can help your doctor determine the best way to treat it.

-Treatment options vary depending on the severity of your bunion and the amount of pain it causes.
+Treatment options vary depending on the severity of your bunion and how much pain it causes.

 Nonsurgical treatments that may relieve the pain and pressure of a bunion include: